Why Is My Air Compressor Burning Oil?

 If your air compressor is burning oil, there are a few possible reasons.
 First, the compressor could be over-filled with oil.
 This can happen if you add too much oil during routine maintenance, or if the compressor was not properly drained before being stored.
 Second, the rings on the piston could be worn, allowing oil to pass through and be burned in the process.
 Finally, the valves in the compressor could be worn or damaged, again allowing oil to pass through and be burned.

-If you think your air compressor is burning oil, the first thing you should do is check the oil level.
+When you think your air compressor is burning oil, the first thing you should do is check the oil level.
 If it is over-filled, simply drain some out until it reaches the proper level.
 If the oil level is fine, then you will need to inspect the piston rings and valves for wear.
-If any damage is found, the compressor will need to be repaired or replaced.

 Is It Normal For My Air Compressor To Burn Oil?